incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

     end
 ```

-With this all the controller specs are fixed before moving further I had ran the request spec to check if fixing the controller had fixed the request spec.
+With this all the controller specs were fixed before moving further I had ran the request spec to check if fixing the controller had fixed the request spec.
 The request spec is not fixed, but I got my next direction to move forward.

 ```ruby